 How often should you wash wool socks?
 Merino Wool socks don’t need to be washed as often.
 You can easily wear them 2-3 times before washing, and some people go longer.

 How do you wash wool socks?
-Turn your socks inside out and wash in warm or cold water on the gentle cycle.
+Turn your socks inside out and wash in cold water on the gentle cycle.
 Use a mild detergent; avoid fabric softeners and bleach.

 Do you wash socks in hot or cold water?
-Wash your wool socks in warm or cold water.
+Wash your wool socks in cold water.
 Never use hot water, as it can weaken the fabric fibers and fade colors.

 Should socks be washed inside out?
 Yes, turn your socks inside out before washing them to clean out the sweat and dead skin cells from your feet.